brettveenstra/trello2beads/README.md

 - 300 requests per 10 seconds per API key

 The rate limiter is conservative (10 req/sec vs Trello's 30 req/sec key limit) to ensure reliability.
 For boards with hundreds of cards and comments, this prevents hitting API limits while keeping conversions fast.

+### Pagination Support

+The tool automatically handles **large boards with more than 1000 cards**:

+- **Trello's Limit**: API responses are capped at 1000 items per request
+- **Automatic Pagination**: The tool detects when more data exists and makes additional requests
+- **Algorithm**: Uses Trello's `before` parameter with the last item ID to fetch next page
+- **Transparent**: No configuration needed - works automatically for any board size
+- **Applies to**: Card lists and comment threads (both can exceed 1000 items)

+**How it works**:
+1. Fetches first 1000 items (cards or comments)
+2. If result contains exactly 1000 items, fetches the next page
+3. Uses the ID of the last item as the `before` parameter
+4. Continues until all items are retrieved or a page has <1000 items
+5. Combines all pages into a single list

+This ensures **complete data retrieval** for large boards without hitting Trello's pagination limits.

 ### Mapping Strategy